 A hands-on exploration of the physics of sound and music.
 Great for science fans!

 All levels of musicianship welcomed.
 Learn how to write lyrics and melodies with or without an instrument.
 Songwriters who have written numerous songs and wish to hone their craft should sign up for the Experienced class.
-Offered in both Beginning, and Experienced skill levels.
+Beginning, and Experienced skill levels.

 Learn to tune and adjust your instrument.
 Change strings, and make minor repairs.
 Get tips on buying an instrument, what to look for, and what to look out for!